 Along the way we heard interesting stories from the town’s 1000-year history and tips on where best to spot the Queen when she’s in town.
 We also discovered some of Windsor’s unique sights, from a crooked house which housed the oldest tearoom in England to a rare blue Royal Mail post box which was originally used for air mail letters.

 Then take a walk in Windsor Great Park.
-This giant park stretches over 4,800 acres, and was the private hunting ground of Windsor Castle for centuries.
-Now open to the public it’s a favourite with runners, walkers and a herd of 500 red deer who’ve made it their home after being introduced by the Duke of Edinburgh in 1979 – and don’t mind posing for photos.
+This giant park stretches over 4800 acres, and was the private hunting ground of Windsor Castle for centuries.
+Now open to the public it’s a favourite with runners, walkers and 500 red deer who’ve made it their home after being introduced by the Duke of Edinburgh in 1979 – and don’t mind posing for photos.

 The Long Walk runs for 2.7 miles from Windsor Castle’s George IV Gate to the Copper Horse statue on the top of Snow Hill – which legend has it is where Henry VIII waited for news of Anne Boleyn’s execution.

-Retrace your steps back along the Long Walk into Windsor (it’s 45 minutes each way to walk to the Copper Horse) – with fantastic views of the path stretching off towards the Castle along the way.
+Then retrace your steps along the Long Walk into Windsor, with fantastic views of the path stretching off towards the Castle along the way.

 Call into the Two Brewers for lunch, a flower-decked 18th-century pub just outside the park gates on what was originally the main road from Windsor to London.
-They do a range of chunky sandwiches with chips at lunchtime as well as classic pub grub.
+They do a range of chunky sandwiches with chips at lunchtime as well as classic pub dishes.

-The castle over 1000 rooms – though only a fraction are open to the public as it’s still used by the Queen.
+The castle has over 1000 rooms – though only a fraction are open to the public as it’s still used by the Queen.
 If you want to know if she’s at home, then check the Round Tower and if you see the Royal Standard flag flying then it means she’s in residence.

 A large section of the palace was damaged in a devastating fire in 1992 but has been lovingly restored.
-Don’t miss Queen Mary’s Dolls’ House, a mini aristocrat’s house designed by Sir Edwin Lutyens, and call in to the café, where you’ll often find delicately crafted cakes originally created for the latest Queen’s Garden Party on the menu.
+Don’t miss Queen Mary’s Dolls’ House, a mini aristocrat’s house designed by Sir Edwin Lutyens, and call in to the café, where you’ll often find delicately crafted cakes that were originally created for the latest Queen’s Garden Party on the menu.